danielil/Data-Structures/README.md

 Limitations
 ------------------

 Limited testing files exist for Lists and Sorts.
-The testing files are native Visual Studio C++ tests.
 More tests will be added soon.